cern-eam/eam-light-frontend/README.md

 - window: This object is supported by all browsers.
 It represents the browser's [window](https://www.w3schools.com/js/js_window.asp).
 - environment: This is the custom object where we are going to store the configuration values.
 This object can have functions and attributes.
 - REACT_APP_BACKEND_URL: This is the attribute which contains the value which we want to use as a reference.

+Defines EAM Light Backend URL.
+Properly formatted REACT_APP_BACKEND should have a leading, but no trailing slash.

 ## Run